-As I walked the streets of Amsterdam in late September, I sensed the oldness of the place all around me.
+As I walked the streets of Amsterdam in late September of 2011, I sensed the oldness of the place all around me.
 As an American, I often find myself awestruck by the visible age of European cities.
 In terms of the built environment, the United States is a young place.
 I grew up in New Hampshire, one of the original thirteen British colonies, and have seen my fair share of old New England.
 I have eaten at “America’s Oldest Restaurant,” The Union Oyster House (established in Boston, Massachusetts in 1826), and have taken care of business in one of the nation’s oldest plumbed indoor toilets, at Harvard University.
 But, there is something different about Amsterdam, a city that was founded around 1300.
 Its oldness, and all that represents, is on the surface, looking back at you, as you look at it.
 Maybe it’s the distinctive and uniform architecture of the original brick buildings that line the city, or they way they tip toward and away from its streets, and slant sideways, due to their slow sinking.
 Maybe it’s the canals, which remind me of the role of waterways and seafaring in the building of the Dutch empire.

 I really like Amsterdam.
 The canals and boat traffic provide a dreamy, romantic backdrop to daily life.
 The wet climate keeps the city green and lush.
 There is an unending list of things to see and do, and a vibrant cultural life of art and music.
 I appreciate that people take the time to sit and enjoy themselves at cafés and in parks, and that most people travel by bicycle, or on the public trams.
 I like the gritty edginess that one finds expressed in the street art, and in the prominent youth culture.
 As a traveler, I enjoy wandering the city.
 As a sociologist, I see in Amsterdam’s old buildings and canals the deep historical roots of the contemporary problems that plague our world today.
 I see the remnants and legacy of a colonial empire.